5 Fabulous Reasons To Cultivate Self-love

 Your essence shines through

 This is my essence as well as my values.
 I’m essentially a free spirit (my essence) who dislikes rules and adores freedom (a value).
 Intuitive and demanding fair play and justice.
-When you love yourself, it is easier to stand by your values and life your life as essentially you.
+When you love yourself, it is easier to stand by your values and live your life as essentially you.
 That is, like above, not being afraid of being seen as you and walking your path, your way.

 Acceptance and no judgement